A Gentle Intro to Bayesian Statistics for College Admissions

 The conditional probability of an event A, given an event B, is written as P( A | B ).
 This is the same as the probability that both A and B occur, divided by the independent probability of B. Thus,

 P( A | B ) = P( A and B ) / P( B )

 This definition can be used to prove Bayes’ Theorem, which relates the conditional probability of A, given B, to the conditional probability of B, given A. Thus,

 P( A | B ) = P( B | A ) * P( A ) / P( B )

-There’s one other important thing you need to know about Bayesian Statistics, and that’s that a lot of Bayesian methods involve an independence assumption.
+There’s one other important thing you need to know about Bayesian Statistics, which is how Bayesian methods involve an independent assumption.
 Two probability distributions can be combined if the variables are independent of each other.
 For example, among applicants for college admission, age and gender are usually independent of each other.
 The mutual information between the two variables is very small.
 However, age and year-in-school are not independent.
 There is a high degree of mutual information between the two variables.
 If you know a student’s age, you can usually predict their year in school with a high degree of accuracy.